gvwilson/fiction/iffy/index.md

 During the Melt they would have had to thread a path between cakes and bergs, but those days were long gone too.
-There was nothing between them and their destination except a few bits of floating plastic, the inevitable seagulls, and the waves.
+There was nothing between them and their destination except bits of floating plastic, the inevitable seagulls, and the waves.

-After motoring for an hour under thin, high clouds, Uncle Jack ordered the *Guinevere* to raise the sails.
+After motoring for an hour under thin, high clouds, Uncle Jack ordered the *Guinevere* to raise her sails.
 The ship's tiny core obediently ran mis-matched gossamer sheets up her twin Y-masts.
 Waves a meter high made the *Guinevere* rock from side to side in a rhythm that Iffy knew as well as she knew her own heartbeat.
 By the time she woke up and wriggled back into her clothes, Halley had fallen below the horizon.

-"Best stay outta he way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
+"Best stay outta his way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
-"He ain't used to havin folk on board.
-I spect he'll settle in."
+"He ain't used t' havin' folk on board, but I 'spect he'll settle in."
 It sounded more like a prayer than a prediction, but Iffy nodded and climbed back on deck with a chipped ceramic mug in her hand.

-"Bout affin time," her uncle said sharply when she knocked on the door of the pilot house and handed him the mug.
+"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed him the mug.
 He slurped a mouthful and set it in the ring next to the ship's wheel.